The Beatles' Million Sellers

 The Beatles' Million Sellers is an EP by the Beatles, released on 6 December 1965.
 The EP was only issued in mono, with the catalogue number Parlophone GEP 8946.
 It was also released in New Zealand.
-The EP consists of songs that had sold over 1 million copies each as singles, the highest being She Loves You, which sold 1.89 million copies.
+The EP consists of songs that had sold over 1 million copies each as singles, the biggest seller being She Loves You, which sold 1.89 million copies.

 All four tracks had previously been number 1 hit singles in the UK chart.
 Apart from "Can't Buy Me Love", the songs had not appeared on any previous Beatles album.
-The EP effectively served as a catch-up for new listeners, as well as being the nearest thing to a greatest-hits album the group's homeland had seen up to this point.
-The band's first UK compilation album, A Collection of Beatles Oldies, would be released in December 1966.
+Million Sellers was the second EP compilation of the band's singles following The Beatles' Hits in September 1963.

 Background

 The Beatles' Million Sellers is the tenth EP released by the Beatles.
 The EP includes four songs, all released in 1963 and 1964.
 As of 2007, the combined worldwide sales of all four singles stood at over 27 million copies.
 These songs all rank in the top 30 UK Million-Selling Singles.
 The EP itself was number 1 for 4 weeks in early 1966.